Chiccoo-oo/rat-and-cheese-/README.md

 There will be a maze of size nxn, with walls at random position with random shape.
 The source will be at the top left, and the destination will be at the bottom right.
 *Task*
 The task is to find the cheese which is at the destination from the source.
+**Constraints:**
+The maze is typically represented as a square grid, but it can also be of arbitrary shape.

+The maze may contain obstacles or blocked cells that the rat cannot pass through.

+The rat can only move horizontally or vertically from one cell to another, not diagonally.

+The rat must find a valid path from the starting point to the destination without revisiting any cell or going out of bounds.

+**Approach:**
+Depth-First Search (DFS): One common approach to solving the Rat in a Maze problem is to use the Depth-First Search algorithm.
+DFS systematically explores all possible paths in the maze, starting from the initial cell and recursively exploring neighboring cells until it finds the destination or exhausts all options.

 **Priority to move**
 right -> down -> left -> up